4.6K

 Week 2 of 2026 brings heightened volatility to the global ship recycling market as geopolitical tensions, rising oil prices and unstable currencies reshape buyer sentiment across the sub-continent.

-In this episode, Ryan and Grace explain why USD 400 per LDT has become the key pricing level for shipowners, how Bangladesh has surged back to the top of the market, why India’s New Year rebound quickly reversed, and why Pakistan remains financially strong but constrained by HKC yard capacity.
+In this episode, Henning and Ingrid explain why USD 400 per LDT has become the key pricing level for shipowners, how Bangladesh has surged back to the top of the market, why India’s New Year rebound quickly reversed, and why Pakistan remains financially strong but constrained by HKC yard capacity.
 Turkey continues to struggle under a weakening lira and regulatory pressure, keeping Aliaga on the sidelines.

 The episode also looks at how steel prices are shifting across India, Pakistan and Bangladesh, how Chinese New Year could affect vessel availability, and what owners with ageing ships should be watching as 2026 begins.